Workers’ Compensation and Independent Contractors

 Dating back to August 2010, the New York State Construction Industry Fair Play Act was signed into law (Ch.
 418).
 The new law made an amendment to the Labor Law and Workers’ Compensation Law which would establish a presumption of employment in the construction industry.
 This statute then took effect in October 2010.
 For the purpose of workers’ compensation, this applies to accidents occurring on or after that date.

-At the core of the Labor Law § 861-C, is that any person performing services for a contractor is presumed to be an employee of that contractor.
-A contractor is defined as any sole proprietor, partnership, firm, corporation, limited liability company, association or other legal entity permitted to do business within the state who engages in or with construction work.
+At the core of Labor Law § 861-C, is that any person performing services for a contractor is presumed to be an employee of that contractor.
+A contractor is defined as any sole proprietor, partnership, firm, corporation, limited liability company, association, or other legal entity permitted to do business within the state who engages in or with construction work.
 Labor Law § 861-C is incorporated by specific reference into Workers’ Compensation Law § 2(4).
 Because of this, any worker performing services for a contractor who was injured on or after October 26, 2010, is presumed to be the employee of that contractor for workers’ compensation purposes, subject to the independent contractor test contained in the statute.

 Fair Play Act

 In accordance with the Fair Play Act, a person who works in the construction industry is assumed to be the employee of the person of business he/she is working under.

 A.The employer must demonstrate all three of the following criteria for a person to be an independent contractor:

 - The person is free from control and direction in performing the job, both under contract and in fact,